Ada-Audio/audio_wavefiles/README.md

 Supported Platforms
 -------------------

-This Package has been tested with following compilers and platforms:
+This Library has been tested with following compilers and platforms:

 - GNAT FSF 7, 8, 9 and 10 for Linux;
 - GNAT Community 2020 for Linux, Windows and macOS.